 Beginning of School Checklist for Adopted Kids

 - If your family stands out, prepare your child to answer questions from other children.

-- If you want to make sure that different types of families are valued in your school, ask your child’s teacher if you can come to class to read a book about different ways families are made.
+- If you want to ensure that different families are valued in your school, ask your child’s teacher if you can come to class to read a book about different ways families are made.
 Check out our list of the best books that highlight different types of families.

-- If your child was adopted internationally, consider asking the teacher if you can do a lesson on that country.
+- If your child was adopted internationally, consider asking the teacher if you can do a lesson about that country.
 Hint: bringing candy from that country to share is always a hit.

-- Share the amount of information about your child’s life that is necessary for the teacher to help your child.
+- Share the information about your child’s life necessary for the teacher to help your child.
 It is usually not necessary to share intensely personal details with the school.

 - If you are concerned about specific behaviors, consider talking with the school counselor in addition to the teacher.
 Brainstorm ways to help your child and ask for open lines of communication.

-- If your child freely and proudly shared details about his adoption and life prior to coming to your family, think about whether he is oversharing details that he will later regret.
-Being proud to be adopted is one thing, sharing that you were abandoned in a field or that both birth parents are in jail might be too much.
+- If your child freely and proudly shared details about his adoption and life before coming to your family, consider whether he is oversharing details he will regret later.
+Being proud to be adopted is one thing.
+Sharing that you were abandoned in a field or that both birth parents are in jail might be too much.
 Some kids need help understanding the difference between privacy and secrecy.

 - Ask your child’s teacher if there will be school assignments that might be problematic for your child, such as creating a family tree, bringing baby pictures, or sharing early life stories.
-Creating a Family has specific suggestions on how to handle these assignments on our resource page, School Issues for Adopted Kids.
-We also have this related resource page, School Issues for Foster & Kinship Kids.
+Creating a Family has specific suggestions for handling these assignments on our resource page, School Issues for Adopted Kids.
+We also have a related resource page, School Issues for Foster & Kinship Kids.